June 5, 2025

-As an FDA regulated medical device, biologic, or drug manufacturer, it is more a question of 'when' instead of 'if.'
 Continuing the analogy above: are you ready for your inspection and related "ticket" from the FDA?
 Do you have adequate staffing to dedicate the required time and effort to a successful FDA 483 inspection response?
-Don't panic yet!
-Let's pause for a bit more information.

-The first thing to do is to take a deep breath and do not panic.
+So, you received a 483, the first thing to do is to take a deep breath and do not panic.
 Don't even get defensive.
 It's not the end of the world for your drug or device.
 Remember it’s not the intent of FDA to put you out of business.
 They are protecting the interests and well-being of the public's health.
-Also know that failure to correct deficiencies can lead to increased enforcement such as a Warning Letter, Untitled Letter or Consent Decree which are explained later.
+However, know that failure to correct deficiencies can lead to increased enforcement such as a Warning Letter, Untitled Letter or Consent Decree.
 Great 483 responses and thorough corrective action can prevent increased enforcement activities.

 Simply look at the FDA 483 as an opportunity to learn from your mistakes and improve your processes by responding and correcting the observed conditions.
 It's just someone else looking at your processes from the outside and saying, "Hey, look at this issue and make the necessary corrections."